F3real/F3real.github.io/content/etherhacker.md

 }
 ~~~

-This time `blockhash` is used as random number generator seed.
-We see that every new game entry checks if previous entry guess was correct.
+This time `blockhash` is used as a random number generator seed.
+We see that every new game entry checks if the previous entry guess was correct.

-The `blockhash` of current block, as a reminder, is always 0.
+The `blockhash` of the current block, as a reminder, is always 0.

-We can abuse this fact since there is nothing stopping us simply calling this function twice in a row from our contract and triggering blockhash calculation for current block.
+We can abuse this fact since there is nothing stopping us simply calling this function twice in a row from our contract and triggering the blockhash calculation for the current block.

-Other way would be abusing the fact that `blockhash` is saved only for last 256 blocks (older block number values will just return 0).
+Another way would be abusing the fact that `blockhash` is saved only for the last 256 blocks (older block number values will just return 0).

 Solution: